ADVERTISEMENT

 The change from open court records to confidential records to secret records makes adoption research a real challenge.
 Changes in access laws, however, have opened some states’ adoption records to both adoptees and members of birth families under certain circumstances.
 Essentially, all states allow adopted persons access to nonidentifying information once they reach adulthood.
 That may include the birth parents’ ages and general physical information, race, ethnicity, religion, medical history, education, occupations and existence of other children.

 Some states disclose identifying details about adoptees and birth parents, often only with mutual consent.
 Roughly 20 states give some or all adoptees access to their original birth certificates.
 In still other states, adoptees and birth families must use confidential intermediaries to obtain information.
-If you’re looking for your birth family or that of a parent or grandparent, find summaries of states’ current access laws online.
+If you’re looking for your birth family or that of a parent or grandparent, this publication provides a good overview about access to adoption records.

 Related Reads